 NOMINATING---This committee shall consist of the current president and the two immediate past presidents.
 Members of the Nominating Committee shall be ineligible to run for office in the upcoming election.
 This committee shall be responsible for identifying, evaluating, and presenting to the membership qualified candidates for election to each office of the Alliance, and in so doing solicit suggestions from the membership at large for the committee’s consideration.

-BY-LAWS---This committee shall be responsible for:
+BYLAWS---This committee shall be responsible for:

 Reviewing and considering changes to TAGD bylaws, policies, and action plans.